WEC-Sim/WEC-Sim/docs/user/getting_started.rst

     C:/User/Documents/GitHub/WEC-Sim/source

-The WEC-Sim source directory, ``$WECSIM/source``, and its subfolders should appear in this list.

-Step 2.
+Step 3.
 Add WEC-Sim Library to Simulink
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open the Simulink Library Browser by typing ``slLibraryBrowser`` in the MATLAB